patxibocos/google-photos-exporter/README.md

 1. Follow the steps described in => https://learn.microsoft.com/en-us/graph/auth-v2-user?view=graph-rest-1.0
     1. When setting the scopes, set `offline_access files.readwrite`.
 The first one will allow getting new access tokens.
-The later is required to upload photos/videos and also for reading the sync file.
+The latter is required to upload photos/videos and also for reading the sync file.

 ## Build on your own 📙